wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 ⭐️ **[Get the PRO version!](https://recipecard.io)** ⭐️

+= 📌 WHAT'S NEW IN 3.0? =
+* You can now view all your recipes created using Recipe Card Blocks on the All Recipes page.
+Managing your recipes or adding new ones has become much easier!
+* Added a new tool to collect all recipes from all posts and organize them in the new Recipes section

 = 📌 WHAT'S NEW IN 2.3? =
 * Added **Video Recipe** feature in the block